2pinetwork/js-sdk/README.md

 * `async availableDeposit()` returns the vault current maximum amount allowed to be deposited (in wei using same decimals as want token).
 * `async paused()` returns true if the vault is paused (which means it does not accept deposits for the time being).

+## Zap instance

+This class is used to swap and build LPs from single tokens.
+Basically a fancy and convenient wrapper so we can _omit_ going to an external exchange.

+### Public attributes

+On every `zap` instance you can access the following attributes:

+* `twoPi`: instance of the main TwoPi object being used.

+### Public methods

+* `constructor(twoPi: TwoPi)` refer to "Public attributes" to get a description of each argument and attribute.
+* `tokenAddresses()` returns the current supported tokens as a map with `tokenId` as keys and `tokenAddress` values.
+* `async zapIn(from, to, amount)` swap `from` tokens for `to` tokens (both as addresses) by `amount` (expressed on wei using `from` units).
+If `to` address points to an LP, it will be automatically created and "balanced" on equal parts.
+If `to` is a simple token, it behaves like a usual swap.
+* `async zapOut(from, amount)` split `from` LP token back to the "original" tokens, `amount` is expressed using the LP units in wei.
+It only works on LPs.

 # Let's talk!

 * [Join our #devs](https://discord.gg/fyc42N2d) channel on Discord!